Duck hunting requires you to be at your best, which can be hard when your waders keep you down with the combined weight of water and your own sweat.

 These waders use the patented DESOLVE veil camouflage to break up the shape of the hunter, meaning any spooked birds will hesitate before fleeing due to the uncertainty.
 Those extra seconds can be the difference between losing or bagging a duck.

-Speaking of warm, some of the pockets on these waders are fleece-lined for comfort whereas the internal pockets are glued and taped so that no water gets through.
+Some of the pockets on these waders are fleece-lined for comfort whereas the internal pockets are glued and taped so that no water gets in.

-It uses Thinsulate rubber boots that have cleated soles to help keep your footing when wading through mud or other wet terrains.
-The shoe size may be something to keep an eye on though, since the sizing with these waders can be inaccurate.
+It uses Thinsulate rubber boots that have cleated soles to help keep your footing while wading in mud or other wet terrains.
+The shoe size may be something to keep an eye on though since the sizing with these top waterfowl waders can be inaccurate.

 Consult the sizing chart on their product page for exact measurements.

-The waders come in a solid color that isn’t ideal for those waterfowlers who prefer to have some camouflage when on the hunt.
-Nevertheless, these waders are a great option if you’re on a budget, hence their place on the list.
+The waders come in a solid color that isn’t ideal for those waterfowlers who prefer to have some camouflage on the hunt.
+These waders are a great option if you’re on a budget.

-This guide will help you learn what to look for in waders, including breathable waders specifically.
+This guide will help you learn what to look for in waders, including breathable waders.

-Since we’ll be going through breathable waders over older, neoprene ones, we’ll just say that neoprene hasn’t got the properties you’d want in a breathable wader.
-Instead neoprene is heavier in the water and keeps moisture in, though this makes them more durable.
+Since we’ll be going through breathable waders over older, neoprene ones, we’ll say that neoprene hasn’t got the properties you’d want in a breathable wader.
+Neoprene is heavier in the water and keeps moisture in, though this makes them durable.

 On the other hand, the best duck waders made with breathable materials aren’t as durable as neoprene, but they’re lightweight and comfortable to wear.
 They don’t have as much insulation built into them but give you the option of adding your own if necessary.

-For the rest of this guide we’ll be going through the other different types of waders, whether you should go for insulated or uninsulated, and some of the features to look out for the best breathable waders for duck hunting.
+For the rest of this guide, we’ll be going through the other different types of waders, whether duck hunters should go for insulated or uninsulated, and some of the features to look out for the best breathable waders for duck hunting.

-What are generally called waders can be separated into three sub-categories, hip boots, waist waders, and chest waders.
-All of the waders in the above list are chest waders and so this guide will particularly focus on them.
+The best duck hunting waders can be separated into three sub-categories: hip boots, waist waders, and chest waders.
+All of the waders in the above list are chest waders and this guide will focus on them.

-For the sake of explanation though, hip boots are boots with long stockings that you attach to your clothes to hold them on.
+For the sake of explanation, hip boots are boots with long stockings that you attach to your clothes to hold them on.
 They’re best for shallow waters instead of deep.
-Waist waders are like chest waders except they don’t come up to the chest, sacrificing storage space and functionality since these are designed for water levels beneath your waist.
+Waist waders (sometimes called hip waders) are like chest waders except they don’t come up to the chest, sacrificing storage space and functionality since these are designed for water levels beneath your waist.

 Chest waders come up to your, well, chest.
-They’re the most common style of wader out there since many figure that if you’re spending money on waders, you can make a one and done purchase by getting chest waders.
+They’re the most common style of wader since many assume if you’re spending money on waders, you can make a one and done purchase by getting chest waders.

-There are also different types of wader bottoms, most being split between stockingfoot and bootfoot.
-Stockingfoot waders are more useful for fishing since they end in neoprene socks that have good traction on them, which allows them to remain steady on wet surfaces.
+There are different types of wader bottoms, being split between stockingfoot and bootfoot.
+Stockingfoot waders are useful for fishing since they end in neoprene socks that have good traction on them, which allows them to remain steady on wet surfaces.
 Bootfoot waders, on the other hand, have boots on the end that won’t come off in the mud.
-They’re also very insulated since they’re built into the waders.
+These waders have built-in insulation.

 We prefer bootfoot waders, which is what the majority of the above are, since the boots can get to high quality.
 This is because it’s not uncommon for the boots to be designed by pedigree boot manufacturers, such as LaCrosse with our second option from SITKA.
-Duck hunting is a muddy way of life too, so we think it’s best to go for bootfoot, so you have the option of premium comfort and better performance on most terrain.
+Duck hunting is a muddy way of life, so we think it’s best to go for bootfoot.
+You have the option of premium comfort and better performance on most terrain.

-You should consider how your body reacts to certain seasons and temperatures.
-If you plan on hunting in cold weather you should probably go for insulated waders, whereas uninsulated is more suitable for warmer climates.
+You should consider how your body reacts to certain seasons and temperatures when hunting.
+If you plan on hunting in cold weather, you should go for insulated waders, whereas uninsulated is suitable for warmer climates.

 Duck Hunting Features

-Let’s start with a feature that’s almost universally a plus, pockets.
-Storage space in your waders allows you to bring whatever you want out with you, and this includes pocketable gear for your hunts.
-There are even hand-warming pockets that are fleece-lined to keep your hands warm when it’s cold.
+Let’s start with a feature that’s universally a plus, pockets.
+Storage space in your waders allows you to bring all the hunting stuff you want out with you, and this includes pocketable gear for your hunts.
+There are hand-warming pockets that are fleece-lined to keep your hands warm.

-You can also get waders which have reinforced elbow and knee pads, and sometimes reinforced shins too, which add some durability and protection to the hard and vulnerable parts of your legs.
+You can get waders that have reinforced elbow and knee pads, and reinforced shins, which add some durability and protection to the hard and vulnerable parts of your legs.
 Waders aren’t just for duck hunters either.
 We often wear our boot waders when deer hunting if we are in soupy ground, and the extra knee padding is great for crawling during a stalk.

-Shell storage is a great feature to look for in waders that you want to wear when duck hunting.
-This can come in the form of chest-mounted slots where eight or ten shells can be placed, or waders will have D-rings that allow you to clip the shell holders to.
-These are a more variable option since you can clip a wide number of attachments like landing nets to these rings.
+Shell storage is a great feature to look for in waders that you want to wear while duck hunting.
+This can come in the form of chest-mounted slots for eight or ten shells, or waders will have D-rings that allow you to clip the shell holders to.
+These are a variable option since you can clip a wide number of attachments like landing nets to these rings.

-What should you wear under duck hunting waders?
+What should you wear under breathable duck hunting waders?

 There are wading leggings and wading socks that are a good option for wearing under breathable waders as a good year-round option.
-It is obviously important to stay warm during the winter months and that’s why some prefer fleece pants under their waders too.
+It is important to stay warm during the winter months and that’s why some prefer fleece pants under their waders.

-For the summer months it’s a lot easier, you can just dress for the weather under your waders since you don’t want to sweat much.
-You might even get away with a normal pair of socks in the spring and summer time, but that depends on how cold the water is at your hunting ground.
+For the summer months, it’s a lot easier, you can dress for the weather under your waders since you don’t want to sweat much.
+You might get away with a normal pair of socks in the spring and summertime, but that depends on how cold the water is at your hunting ground.

 Do you need to wear waders when duck hunting?

-Of course not, all you need to bag some duck is your trusty firearm, shells for that firearm, and any licensing or other permissions you may need from your local authorities to have that gun and the freedom to hunt.
+Of course not!
+All you need to bag some ducks is your trusty firearm, shells for that firearm, and any licensing or other permissions you may need from your local authorities to have that gun and the freedom to hunt.

-Waders are a popular option since they keep you relatively dry, since you often need to trudge through marsh to get close to the ducks.
-They also come in camouflaged styles, meaning many find it easier to invest in some good waders rather than piece their outfits together with camouflaged clothing.
+Waders are a popular option since they keep you relatively dry since you need to trudge through the marsh to get to the ducks.
+They come in camouflaged styles, meaning many find it easier to invest in some good waders instead of piecing their outfits together with camouflaged clothing.
 And if you happen to duck hunt in colder weather conditions, they can provide a needed bit of warmth.

-Waders are just a convenient way to make many of the average waterfowler’s distractions, like being damp or having a boot come off, a nonfactor in their hunting adventures.
+Waders are a convenient way to make many of the average waterfowler’s distractions, like being damp or having a boot come off, a nonfactor in their hunting adventures.
 Hunting waders are one of our favorite hunting products on the market.
 Hopefully, our reviews showed you some options for a chest wader in your price range.
 Looking for more hunting tips?
 Jump back here and see all the advice and reviews we have to offer.